OfficialRain/Precipitation/README.md

 # Precipitation
-This is my Discord Bot, made primarily for moderating Discord servers, written from scratch in JS with node.js.
+Precipitation is a Discord Bot which moderates servers, with some cool commands.